Eagle19243/Main_app/README.md

 ### 2. Get necessary tokens

-* Create an account at http://bitgo.com
+* Create an account at https://www.coinbase.com
-* Generate 2 development tokens with full set of permissions
+* Generate a development token with full set of permissions
 * Not necessary, but recommended: create app tokens at your Facebook, Twitter and Google accounts

 ### 3. Configure Mediawiki